Below are some of our frequently asked financial/billing questions. Click on a topic to go directly to the answer.

 - What if I do not qualify for financial assistance?

-Why am I receiving two bills for one visit?
+Why am I receiving two charges for one visit?

 Some WVU Medicine hospitals own and operate provider-based clinics.
 Based on regulations issued by the Centers for Medicare and Medicaid Services, “provider-based” refers to services administered in an outpatient clinic or location that is clinically and financially affiliated with a hospital.

-The two separate bills from a provider-based clinic visit include:
+The two separate charges from a provider-based clinic visit include:

 What services are not covered by insurance?